Updated May 16, 2023

-It is considered as a connection-oriented protocol which means that connection is established as well as maintained until the time application programs at each of the end are done exchanging messages.
-It also decides how to break the application data in the form of packets which the networks deliver, then send packets and finally accept those packets from the network layer, and in addition also manage flow control.
-In the OSI model, TCP occupies parts of Layer 4, which is, Transport Layer, and also parts of Layer 5 which are Session Layer.
+It is considered a connection-oriented protocol, which means that connection is established and maintained until the time application programs at each of the end are done exchanging messages.
+It also decides how to break the application data in the form of packets that the networks deliver, then send packets and finally accept those packets from the network layer, and manage flow control.
+In the OSI model, TCP occupies parts of Layer 4, Transport Layer, and parts of Layer 5, the Session Layer.

 Let us take an example.
-When the web server sends an HTML file to the client, it makes use of the HTTP protocol.
+When the webserver sends an HTML file to the client, it makes use of the HTTP protocol.
 The HTTP program layer then requests the TCP layer to set the connection and then send the file.
-TCP stack then divides the file in form of packets, numbers them and finally forwards them to the Internet Protocol layer to deliver.
-Though each of the packets in transmission has the same source as well as destination IP addresses, packets still are sent along various routes.
-TCP program layer in the client computer always waits until and unless all the packets have already arrived, and afterward it acknowledges the ones it has received and then it asks for the retransmission.
+TCP stack then divides the file in the form of packets, numbers them and finally forwards them to the Internet Protocol layer to deliver.
+Though each of the packets in transmission has the same source and destination IP addresses, packets are still sent along various routes.
+TCP program layer in the client computer always waits until and unless all the packets have already arrived, and afterwards, it acknowledges the ones it has received and then it asks for the retransmission.

 Advantages of TCP Protocol